killvxk/avclassplusplus/README.md

 python avclass_propagator.py -labels <file1> -sampledir <directory> -results <file2>
 ```

-The input file passed in the argument `-labels` must be created in advance by `avclass_labeler.py` in advance.
-The directory passed in the argument `-sampledir` must contain samples with the hash values contained in the labels file.
-The argument `-results` is optional.
-By default, the propagator creates `_pr.labels` file based on a `.labels` file passed as a first argument.
-In addition, you can automatically optimize hyperparameter values by enabling `-opt` option.
+The input file passed with `-labels` must be created in advance by `avclass_labeler.py` in advance.
+The directory passed with `-sampledir` must contain samples with the hash values contained in the labels file.
+The option `-results` is optional.
+By default, the propagator creates `_pr.labels` file based on a `.labels` file passed as an argument.
+AVCLASS++ overwrites only SINGLETON labels with predicted labels by default.
+You can overwrite all original labels with predicted labels by enabling the `-force` option.
+In addition, you can automatically optimize hyperparameter values by enabling `-opt`.

 ```
 python avclass_propagator.py -labels input.labels -sampledir samples -results output.labels -opt